 November 15, 2021 •CSG Partners Staff

-The Q&A session covers a range of topics including:
+The Q&A session covered a range of topics including:

 - Benefits of Employee Ownership

 - Why Professional Services Firms Choose ESOPs